 * 45 minutes for questions addressed to any of the three speakers.
 Questions can be submitted in real-time.

-The Symposium on Family Issues is sponsored annually by The Eunice Kennedy Shriver National Institute of Child Health and Human Development (R13 HD048150).
+The Symposium on Family Issues is sponsored annually by The Eunice Kennedy Shriver National Institute of Child Health and Human Development (R13 HD048150) along with Penn State's Population Research Institute and Social Science Research Institute.

 |Contact Person||Carolyn Scott|